Human-Mammalian Brain - Basal Ganglia 10X snRNASeq analysis: clustering and annotations#

 AAACAGCCATTGTGGC-2362_A05 AAACAGCCATTGTGGC H24.30.001 2362_A05 L8XR_240808_01_E02 8a4bf81821a0f425be8ba9c15dfad6b509020312 0.027397 8326.0 HMBA-10xMultiome-BG-Aligned HMBA-10xMultiome-BG-Aligned 5716499d-d69d-489e-b4ed-6841b6ba051d

-We can use pandas groupby function to see how many unique items are associated for each field and list them out if the number of items is small.
+We can use pandas groupby function to see how many unique items are associated for each field and list them out if the number of unique items is small.

 def print_column_info(df):